 First, the technical and economic aspect is assessed here with the presumption that differentiating between traffic from inside and outside the BaK domain is possible.
 Technically differentiation could, in principle, be done based on the Calling Line Identification (CLI) that identifies the telephone number of caller.
 Through the number of the calling user traffic from outside the BaK domain could, in principle, be identified and separately billed.
-However, the question is if this can practically be implemented or is just too complex.
+However, the guestion is if this can practically be implemented or is just too complex.
 Previous experience with these kinds of situations shows that it is very difficult to differentiate billing of termination traffic based on the source of the traffic.
-For example in France mobile operators used BaK for mobile to mobile traffic until 2004 but continued to charge fixed operators for terminating traffic, leading to the development of mobile gateways used by some operators to convert fixed-to-mobile traffic into mobile-to-mobile traffic in order to benefit from the BaK agreement.
-The crucial issue is that when BaK applies in a certain domain, operators in that domain have an incentive to compete for traffic directed to the BaK domain, charge a terminating fee for it and deliver the traffic on to the destination network without cost.
+For example in France mobile operators used BaK for mobile to mobile traffic until 2004 but continued to charge fixed operators for terminating traffic, leading to the development of mobile gateways used by some operators to convert fixed-to-mobile traffic into mobile-to-mobile traffic in order to benefit from the BaK agreement.81 The crucial issue is that when BaK applies in a certain domain, operators in that domain have an incentive to compete for traffic directed to the BaK domain, charge a terminating fee for it and deliver the traffic on to the destination network without cost.
+Therefore, BEREC expects that operators in a BaK domain will not be able to efficiently differentiate and charge a significant fee for traffic coming from outside the domain.